-When this city was founded, the primary use was as a post and port city.
+When this city was founded, its primary use was as a post and port city.
 But strangely enough, the custody changed hands 12 times over a period of a century, primarily between the Spanish and Portuguese.

 Their influence is evident throughout the entire city with a disarranged street plan and old architectural style reflective of the Portuguese, and a mix of ceramic tiles influenced by the Spanish.

 A city that you could get lost in for hours on end.

 - Portón de Campo – The City Gate

 - Plaza de Toros Real de San Carlos – Bull Ring

 - Playa Oreja de Negro – Local Beach

 - Iglesia Matriz – Oldest Church in the Country

 To be honest, walking around this city is enough in itself; I could have spent a long time wandering around the beautiful cobbled streets for hours on end without any true sense of direction.

 If you really want to enjoy the quiet, there are a lot of hotels out of the city centre that you could visit if it suits you ⏤ but in my opinion, a day trip is more than sufficient.